ngoworldcommunity/NGOWorld/CONTRIBUTING.md

 We welcome everyone to review Pull Requests, it is a great way to learn and network.

 ##### DOs
-- Be kind and respectful, we use inclusive, gender-neutral language (for example they/them instead of guy/man)
+- Be kind and respectful, we use inclusive, gender-neutral language (for example `they/them` instead of `guy/man`)
 - Use inline comments to explain your suggestions
 - Use inline suggestions to propose changes
 ##### DON'Ts
 - Don't be rude, disrespectful or aggressive
 - Do not repeat feedback, this creates more noise than value (check the existing conversation), use GitHub reactions if you agree/disagree with a comment
-- Do not blindly approve pull requests to improve your GitHub contribution graph
+- Do not spam Pull requests/issues.

 ##### NOTE